brycepj/css-off/README.md

-html, css, scss, jquery, and a little ajax
+html, css, scss, jquery, and a little ajax.
+100% responsive.